ShounakRay/slack-beautify/README.md

 <img src="permission.png?raw=true" width="250">

 5. If you have to provide further permissions on your system, just grant them.
+You will have to restart from Step 2 if you had to provide any permissions.
 6. One instruction will show up on your terminal screen after some time.
 Be sure to follow it.

 And there ya go!